zenphyraell/zenphyraell/README.md

 Genshin, ALNST, MDZS, TGCF, and many more.
 The main 4 are the fandoms I'm most active in, though >ᴗ<

-artist !!!
-I don't post my art that much though.
+I'm an artist (˶ᵔ ᵕ ᵔ˶) I don't post my art that much though.
 I might include an art piece here if ever

 coughs in voice impressionist (Nahida, Venti, Columbina)